Denis Lawler has spent his entire career trying cases. Most recently, those matters have involved:

 Professional And Community Involvement

 Mr. Lawler is a Fellow of the American College of Trial Lawyers.
 He was a member of the Board of Directors of the Court Appointed Special Advocates for Children of Philadelphia County (2011-2017).
 He also served as a board member and past president of The Lawyers’ Club of Philadelphia and St. Joseph’s University Law Alumni.
 He is a member of the Brehon Law Society and North Hills Country Club, where he served on the board and as president.
 Mr. Lawler also served as a member of La Salle College High School’s Board of Trustees (2009-2014).
-He is a member of the University of Pennsylvania Law School American Inn of Court (Treasurer 2012-present).
+He is a member of the University of Pennsylvania Law School American Inn of Court (Treasurer 2012-2018).
 He was a founding board member of Philabundance, a food distribution network providing food to the hungry in the Delaware Valley.
+He is a member of the Board of the Historical Society of the United States District Court for the Eastern District of Pennsylvania.

 Awards And Recognition